liferay/liferay-docs/userGuide/en/chapters/08-collaboration-suite.markdown

 The first tab beneath *Setup* is labeled *General*.
 Here, you can enable anonymous posting, subscribe by default, flags, ratings, and thread as question by default.
 You can also choose whether you want the message format to be BBcode or HTML.
 Anonymous posting, subscribe by default, flags, and ratings are selected by default and the default message format is BBcode.

-Anonymous posting lets those without an account on the system post messages to your message boards.
-You may or may not want to do this, depending on the type of community you are building.
+Enabling *Allow Anonymous Posting* allows users without an account on the system to post messages to your message boards.
+Whether or not you you'll want to do this depends on the type of community you are building.
 Allowing anonymous posting opens your site to anyone who might want to spam your forums with unwanted or off topic advertising messages.
 For this reason, most of those who implement message boards turn anonymous posting off by unchecking this box.

-The subscribe by default option automatically subscribes users to threads they participate in.
-The thread as question by default automatically checks the mark as question box in the new thread window.
-Threads marked as questions display the flag "waiting for an answer."
-Subsequent replies to the original message can be marked as an answer.
+Enabling the *Subscribe by Default* option automatically subscribes users to threads they participate in.
+Whenever a message in a thread is added or updated, Liferay sends a notification email to each user who is subscribed to the thread.

+You can set the *Message Format* to either BBCode or HTML.
+This determines the markup language of users' actual message board posts.
+Different WYSIWYG editors are presented to users depending on which option is enabled.
+Both editors have a *Source* button which allows users to view the underlying BBCode or HTML of a message.
+Users can compose messages using either the WYSIWYG or Source view and can switch between views during message composition by clicking on the *Source* button.

-Flags allow your users to flag content which they consider to be objectionable.
+Enabling *Enable Flags* allows your users to flag content which they consider to be objectionable.
 If you are allowing anonymous posting, you might use flags in combination with it if you have someone administering your message boards on a day-to-day basis.
 That way, any unwanted messages can be flagged by your community, and you can review those flagged messages and take whatever action is necessary.
 Using flags is also a good practice even if you're not allowing anonymous posting.

-Ratings enable your users to give certain posts a score.
-This score is used by Liferay Portal's social equity system to rank your site members by how helpful their contributions are.
-You can read more about social equity later in this chapter and in chapter 9.
+Enabling *Enable Ratings* enables your users to give certain posts a score.
+This score is used by Liferay Portal's social activity system to rank your site members by how helpful their contributions are.
+You can read more about social activity later in this chapter and in chapter 9.

+Enabling the *Thread as Question by Default* option automatically checks the mark as question box in the new thread window.
+Threads marked as questions display the flag "waiting for an answer."
+Subsequent replies to the original message can be marked as an answer.

 ### Email From